End User License Agreement for MidVision Cloud

 4.1.
 Licensor, its Affiliates or Third Party Suppliers will provide sufficient Documentation to allow a reasonably competent user to access and use the Software, and Licensor will provide Support Services to Buyer in accordance with the support plan set forth or incorporated into the Azure Marketplace Listing.

 4.2.
 Licensee shall be entitled to ‘standard’ web based support from MidVision for the Software as described at https://www.midvisioncloud.com/support-services/support-slas/.
-For the avoidance of doubt, MidVision has no liability and provides no support for the hardware or any Azure services provided by Microsoft.
+For the avoidance of doubt, MidVision has no liability and provides no support for the underlying operating system, storage, networks, hardware or any Azure services provided by Microsoft.

 YOU EXPRESSLY UNDERSTAND AND AGREE THAT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE SOFTWARE IS PROVIDED BY MIDVISION, ITS AFFILIATES AND THIRD PARTY SUPPLIERS “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING THE IMPLIED WARRANTIES OF PERFORMANCE, SECURITY, NON-INFRINGEMENT OF THIRD PARTY RIGHTS, INTEGRATION, MERCHANTABILITY, QUIET ENJOYMENT, SATISFACTORY QUALITY OR FITNESS FOR A PARTICULAR PURPOSE.
 WITHOUT LIMITING THE FOREGOING, MIDVISION MAKES NO WARRANTY THAT (I) THE SOFTWARE WILL MEET YOUR REQUIREMENTS OR WILL BE UNINTERRUPTED, TIMELY, SECURE OR ERROR-FREE; (II) THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE SOFTWARE WILL BE EFFECTIVE, ACCURATE OR RELIABLE; (III) THE QUALITY OF THE SOFTWARE WILL MEET YOUR EXPECTATIONS; OR THAT (IV) ANY ERRORS OR DEFECTS IN THE SOFTWARE WILL BE CORRECTED.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM MIDVISION OR THROUGH OR FROM USE OF THE SOFTWARE SHALL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THE TERMS.